-Minimum of an associate degree from an Allied Health Program such as Medical Assisting, Medical Laboratory Technology, Paramedic Science, Radiologic Technology, Respiratory Care Technology, or Surgical Technology with a license or certification.
+Minimum of an associate degree from an Allied Health Program such as Medical Assisting, Medical Laboratory Technology, Paramedic Science, Radiologic Technology, Respiratory Care Technology, Surgical Technology or Dental Hygiene with a license or certification.
 An LPN with an active license will also qualify.
 Students with an unrelated bachelor's degree or higher will also qualify.